 But they are not the only way to appreciate seasonal blooms.
 Here are some of the best and most popular places to see spring blossoms and attend flower shows and festivals in the U.S., Europe and Japan.

-The Best Weekend Destinations for Spring Flower Shows With Kids
+The Best Destinations for Kid-Friendly Flower Shows & Festivals

 Unless you happen to live in Japan, the best place to celebrate cherry blossoms is the annual Cherry Blossom Festival in Washington, DC (top).